-Hydraulic fracturing or "fracking" is a harmful way to extract underground oil and methane gas by injecting water and chemicals into the ground at high pressure.
-The process is water-intensive and highly polluting.
+Hydraulic fracturing or "fracking" is a harmful way to extract 2023.
+They "uncovered no evidence that fracking can be practiced underground oil and methane gas by injecting water and chemicals into in a manner that does not threaten human health directly or without the ground at high pressure.
+The process is water-intensive and highly imperiling climate stability upon which human health depends."133 polluting.
 Evidence of devastating human health impacts continues to accumulate.
-A study published in 2023 found that older adults living near fracking sites in Pennsylvania were more likely to be hospitalized for cardiovascular diseases.
-130 In 2022, researchers reported that children born within 2km of a fracking well were nearly twice as likely to develop acute lymphoblastic leukemia.
+A study published in 2023 found that older adults living Fracked gas - also called "natural" gas - is 95% methane (see box, p. near fracking sites in Pennsylvania were more likely to be hospitalized x).
+While its promoters suggest that it provides jobs, evidence suggests for cardiovascular diseases.
+In 2022, researchers reported that otherwise.134 children born within 2km of a fracking well were nearly twice as likely Among the banks in scope of this report, 24 have a policy on fracking. to develop acute lymphoblastic leukemia.
 Fracking contributes to preterm births, low birth weight, and worsened asthma, among other problems.
-132 Concerned Health Professionals of NY and Physicians for Social Responsibility released the 9th edition of their 600+ page review of scientific, medical, and media findings on fracking in October
+Concerned Health Professionals of NY and Physicians For a detailed assessment of banks' Fracked oil and gas policies, for Social Responsibility released the 9th edition of their 600+ page see the Oil and Gas Policy Tracker at OilGasPolicyTracker.org and review of scientific, medical, and media findings on fracking in October excerpted at: BankingonClimateChaos.org